jcastro61/jenkins-fibonacci/README.md

 # jenkins-fibonacci
-Demonstrates the running of scripts from the repository
+Demonstrates the running of scripts from the repository using relative and absolute paths.